-- B. A branch campus is typically considered an additional location of an institution that is geographically apart and independent of the main campus of the institution and typically: - 1. is permanent in nature; - 2. offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; - 3. has its own faculty and administrative or supervisory organization; and - 4. has its own budgetary and hiring authority. - C. An additional location is typically considered a facility geographically apart from the main campus of the institution at which the institution offers at least 50 percent of a program and may qualify as a branch campus. - D. An extension ordinarily does not offer a complete program of study leading to an academic credential.
+- B. A branch campus, or similarly functioning entity, is a physical facility that is geographically separate from the main campus of the institution and within the same ownership structure of the institution, and that also: - 1.
+Is approved by the Secretary of the United States Department of Education (USDE) as a branch campus; and - 2.
+Is independent from the main campus, meaning the location: - a. is permanent in nature; - offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; - c. has its own faculty and administrative or supervisory organization; and - d. has its own budgetary and hiring authority. - C. An additional location, or similarly functioning entity, is a physical facility that is geographically separate from the main campus of the institution and within the same ownership structure of the institution, at which the institution offers at least 50 percent of an educational program.
+An additional location participates in the Title IV, HEA programs only through the certification of the main campus. - D. An extension ordinarily does not offer a complete program of study leading to an academic credential.
 Extension activities may include courses in programs offered for credit off-campus or through continuing education, evening, or weekend divisions. - E. In extension and similar services, on-campus faculty have a substantive role in the design and implementation of programs.